-If you’re about to start a small business handling stock, establishing a smart inventory management system should be one of your top priorities.
+If you’re about to start a small business handling stock, even if you’re planning to start an online store only, establishing a smart inventory management system should be one of your top priorities.

 Not only will it make your operations easier to manage, but it can become a good foundation for growing your company.